bahmN/N.Budget-Android/README.md

 6. Changed the formula for calculating "Today you can spend"
 7. Added splash screen

-##### Verison 1.2 (14.06.2020)
+##### Version 1.2 (14.06.2020)
 Updates to version 1.2:
-1. Added bottom navigator bar
+1. Added bottom navigation bar
-2. Added the name of the month in the Progress Menu
+2. Added the name of the current month to the Progress menu
-3. Fixed counting money for the day
+3. Fixed the calculation of "money per day"
-4. Changed the endings of sentences in the history filter
+4. Changed the window appearance animation
-5. Added reset password
+5. Fixed sentence endings in the history filter
-6. Changed the formula for calculating "Today you can spend"
+6. Now you can reset your password
-7. Added the ability to view full information about costs/income
+7. Now you can view the full information about expenses/income